 How Odds Boost works

 Some sportsbooks will regularly offer customers better (boosted) odds on a few different wagers.
-An Odds Boost opportunity could be a sportsbook increasing the payout for a moneyline, point spread or totals bet on a certain game.
+An Odds Boost opportunity could be a sportsbook increasing the payout for a moneyline, point spread or totals (over/under) bet on a certain game.
 Additionally, sportsbook operators may also offer increased odds to customers on a certain player or team prop.

 All sportsbooks build in a house edge for each wager to help ensure they make a profit (it doesn’t always go that way, but that’s another story).
 This built-in advantage for the casino is often called the vig (or vigorish).

 An Odds Boost always moves the odds in the favor of the bettor.
 The sportsbook operator will give up some or all of the vig for these specific wagers.
 There are times where the odds are boosted enough that the sportsbook operator will actually forgo their entire house edge for a specific event.

 Get the Best Current Odds Boosts at Online Sportsbooks

 Where and when to find an odds boost